Provence Tours: a Treat for all the Senses

 The Provence region is an explosion of colors and delicious smells that can be discovered by wandering through the farmers’ markets, tasting the exquisite Provencal cuisine as you go and admiring the numerous varieties of soaps and traditional pottery made in the South of France.

-However, the Provencal region also has a number of exceptional monuments that are hidden away from the public, such as Le Pont Julien, La Maison Carré in Nîmes or Barbegal aqueduct.
-We are happy to include these places in your itinerary so you can see some of Provence’s hidden gems.
+However, the Provence region also has a number of exceptional monuments that are hidden away from the public.
+These include Le Pont Julien, La Maison Carré in Nîmes and the Barbegal aqueduct.
+We are happy to include these places in your self driving tour of Provence so you can see some of the region's hidden gems.

 The sunny weather of the region allows an abundance of fresh sun-ripened vegetables and fruits to grow.
-Provence combines the best of Mediterranean cuisine, including spices and seafood, to create a mouth-watering array of dishes.
-La cuisine du soleil (sun cuisine) is a type of cooking that focuses on fresh ingredients and is renowned for being fantastically healthy (recognized by the Unesco as a world intangible heritage).
+Our Provence tours will introduce you to the best of Mediterranean cuisine, including spices, seafood and a mouth-watering array of dishes.
+La cuisine du soleil (sun cuisine) is a type of cooking that focuses on fresh ingredients and is renowned for being fantastically healthy (recognized by the Unesco as an intangible world heritage).
 Farmers’ markets are a bouillabaisse of colors, flavors, and a feast for the senses.
-Omnipresent ingredients in Provencal recipes are the famous Herbs de Provence and olive oil.
+Omnipresent ingredients in Provencal recipes are the famous Herbes de Provence and olive oil.

 Along your travels, you will discover many regional specialties and sites renowned for their production such as Cavaillon, which is famous for melons; St Didier, which produces nougat; Alpilles, home of olives; Venasque, which is surrounded by cherry and almond orchards and Apt, which is known for its candied fruit.
-You will also get your own personal guidebook, which contains some typical Provencal recipes that you can try out at home.
+You will also get your own personal guidebook, which contains some typical Provencal recipes that you can try out at home, including our tian de ratatouille recipe.
 If you would like to take a cooking class while visiting Provence, let us know and we can organise it for you.

-Stroll villages, wander in narrow streets and have a coffee in a terrace
+Stroll through villages & have a coffee on a terrace

-A trip to Provence is simply not complete if you don’t take the time to step back, relax and enjoy the “farniente”.
-Relax at your B&B, take a dip in its swimming pool or in have a wander around its quiet garden.
+Every Provence itinerary should allow enough time for some rest and relaxation to enjoy the ambience.
+Relax at your B&B, take a dip in the pool or in have a wander around the garden.
 You can also sit at a terrace café near the fountain in Luberon’s central square and indulge in a spot of people watching.

 Enjoy dramatic sceneries

-There are so many ways to discover the varied landscapes in Provence and we will help you explore the region either by walking through old cities or going on short, easy hikes in the countryside; driving along scenic roads; or by doing something a bit more adventurous like biking or canoeing.
+There are so many ways to discover the varied landscapes in Provence and we will help you explore the region either by walking through old cities or going on short, easy hikes in the countryside; driving along scenic roads in your rental car; or by doing something a bit more adventurous like biking or canoeing.